 Easten Law, Dr. @Georgetown University

 Christophe Chalamet, Dr. @University of Geneva

 Easten Law is a scholar whose research focuses on religious pluralism, public theology, and civil society in the context of contemporary China.
 He recently received his PhD from Georgetown University.
 In his dissertation he examined how Chinese Christian identity is negotiated and expressed in everyday life.
 He intends to use this data to inform an interreligious public theology for the Chinese context.

 Previously, he has taught intercultural relations at American University’s School of International Service in Washington, D.C., and Anhui Normal University in Wuhu, Anhui Province, China.

-ORGANISATION: Faculté de théologie, Institut romand de systématique et d’éthique (IRSE)17 novembre 2020
+ORGANISATION: Faculté de théologie, Institut romand de systématique et d’éthique (IRSE)17 nov.
+2020